JosephLai241/The-Struggle/README.md

     - Print job application insights

 - **TBD:** The Struggle v2.0 (Rust).
-    - Unfortunately had to remove the optional list sorting method since Rust's PrettyTable does not currently have a sort() method.
+    - Unfortunately had to remove the optional list sorting method since Rust's PrettyTable does not currently have some kind of `sort()` method.
-    - Insights will now only display all job status insights, rather than including options to only display a specific status.
+    - Insights will now only display all job status insights rather than including options to only display a specific status.
-    - Deploying 2.0 with Travis CI and Codecov
+    - Deploying 2.0 with Travis CI.

 <!-- BADGES -->
 [Travis CI Build Status]: https://travis-ci.org/github/JosephLai241/The-Struggle